juanpc2018/Complete-list-of-Win8.1x64-kb-updates/README.md

 2022 updates Disable ability to create USB Recovery Pendrive. </br>
 and Disable ability to create System Image Backups to an external USB3 drive. </br>

-There is another older update that only affects New machines </br>
+There is another older update that only affects New machines: </br>
 when you run Win8.1x64 on an older 2010-2013 machine, Nothing happens </br>
 but when you move the SSD to a Newer machine Z270+7700K or Z370 </br>
 waupdate.exe creates a pop-up message that cannot be closed. </br>